carpentries-incubator/lesson-gpu-programming/_episodes/03-first_program.md

 > ## Challenge
 >
 > We know enough now to pause for a moment and do a little exercise.
-> Assume that in our `vector_add` kernel we change the following line:
+> Assume that in our `vector_add` kernel we replace the following line:
 >
 > ~~~
 > int item = threadIdx.x;